twentynine78/KeepOn/README.md

 KeepOn allows you to keep your device's screen on for the desired duration and also allows you to return to the default settings automaticaly when the screen turns off.

-KeepOn adapts to your device's configuration to easy use!
+KeepOn adapts to your device's configuration to easy use and allow you to customize the Quick Settings view!

 ## Permissions